-To the contrary, to us (for us) [there is] one God, the Father, from out of the midst of Whom [is] the whole (or:
+To the contrary, to us (for us) [there is] one God, the Father, from out of the midst of Whom [is] the whole

 But we know that there is only one God, the Father, who created everything, and we live for Him.
-And there is
+And there

-Corinthians 8:6 NLT)
+life.
+(1 Corinthians 8:6 NLT)

 The Father is the source of all things, for even the Son came forth from Him.
 Once the Son came forth out of the

 then He began to create all things within Himself.

-To bring this back to the word I received about all creation in the womb of God: The Son became the womb of
+To bring this back to the word I received about all creation in the womb of God: The Son became the womb of God,

-seem to give any room for this.
+give any room for this.

 Truly, this is good news.
 All things, the WHOLE, are in Him and exist through Him.
 This is the all-inclusiveness of the

-good news of Jesus Christ.
+good news of Jesus.